simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://itk.org/

-We currently recommend version ITK 3.20.X.
+We currently support version ITK 3.20.X, and ITK 4.1 and greater.
-ITK >= 4.1 is supported, but DICOM support is still in development.
+For ITK 4, you will need to install DCMTK if you want DICOM support.

-You will need to install DCMTK.
+  ITK 3.20.1            Supported (with caveats)

-  ITK 3.20.1            Recommended
+  ITK 3.20.2            Recommended
-  ITK >= 4.1            Supported, please install DCMTK for DICOM
+  ITK >= 4.1            Recommended (install DCMTK)

 When you build ITK, the following settings are recommended::